SFU investigates Italian diaspora

 Eva Sajoo, an IDRE research associate, first conceived of the project.
 She was curious about the phenomenon of identity retrieval among third-generation immigrants.

 Observing how Vancouver’s many different immigrant groups identify with their own and their new country’s culture, Sajoo noted three evolutionary phases.
 While new immigrants busy themselves with establishing their lives in Canada, their children often distance themselves from what they see as their parents’ old country.

 It is the grandchildren, the third generation of a new immigrant Canadian family, who tend to take an interest in their grandparents’ ancestral and cultural past.
-Third generation immigrants are more likely to visibly affirm some aspects of their ethnic background in their identity’s development.
+Third-generation immigrants are more likely to visibly affirm some aspects of their ethnic background when developing their identity.